Thursday, June 21 2018

 Sean O’Loughlin ’97 MM, composition – Principal Pops Conductor of Symphoria and the Victoria Symphony (B.C.) whose writing and conducting collaborations include Josh Groban, Pentatonix, the Hollywood Bowl and the Boston Pops.

-Chad Smith, NEC Trustee, ’95 Tufts/NEC, ’98 MM, vocal performance – COO of the Los Angeles Philharmonic.
+Chad Smith, NEC Trustee ’95 Tufts/NEC, ’98 MM, vocal performance – COO of the Los Angeles Philharmonic and an NEC Trustee.

 Luciana Souza ’94 MM, jazz vocal performance – Grammy-winner, one of Jazz’s leading singers and interpreters.